Shopping for Beverages

-Soft drinks, energy or sports drinks, juice-blends, and other sugary drinks contain a lot of calories from added sugars.
-And they have little nutritional value.
+- Soft drinks, energy or sports drinks, juice-blends, and other sugary drinks contain a lot of calories from added sugars.
+They have little nutritional value.
 They can also be very high in sodium and caffeine.

 Make it a treat.

-If you just can’t do without sweet tea or a soft drink, make it special.
+- If you just can’t do without sweet tea or a soft drink, make it special.
 Don’t have these drinks with every meal.
-Instead, have them as a special, occasional snack.
+Instead, have them as a special and occasional snack.
 You will enjoy them more, and you’ll save money and calories.

 Teach your tastebuds.

-If sweet tea is your thing, gradually reduce the sugar.
+- If sweet tea is a favorite, gradually reduce the sugar.
 Try half-sweet/half-unsweetened tea for a while.
 Then try unsweetened every now and then.
 Eventually, you will be a fan of unsweetened tea!